-The patient referral system today is broken, rampant with issues and roadblocks that can be corrected, but before that happens the problems need to be identified clearly.
-The main issue with physician referrals is that doctors don’t even realize the mistakes they are making mistakes!
-Addressing the issues requires a more effective platform for medical staff, patients and physicians alike.
-If you are still using antiquated one-way communication methods like fax, e-fax, or, your EMR to file referrals away and not communicate with other providers in real-time, its time to change to ReferralMD – the leading referral management platform.
+The patient referral system today is broken, rampant with issues and roadblocks that can be corrected.
+The main issue with physician referrals is that doctors don’t even realize the mistakes they are making!
+Addressing the system issues requires a more effective platform for medical staff, patients and physicians alike.
+If your healthcare practice is still using antiquated one-way communication methods like fax, e-fax, or, your EMR to file referrals away and not communicate with other providers in real-time, its time to make a change.

 Facing the problems with patient referral networks is the first step towards solving those problems and making the entire system a more effective platform for medical staff, patients and physicians alike.